nxvapps/ncast/README.md

 Please see the included manifests included for Helm and Kubernetes to see how to deploy this container effectively!
 You can find them in the "templates" folder.

+#### OBS Port
+You can change the OBS server port with the `OBS_PORT` environment variable at runtime.
+The default port is 4455/TCP

 #### Port
 You can change the port with the `PORT` environment variable at runtime.
+The default port is 7777/TCP

 #### App Password
 You can change the password with the `APP_PASSWORD` environment variable at runtime.